cthogg/geojson-to-kml/packages/frontend/src/ROADMAP.md

 4. Get all wiki map details too (so get everywhere where there is a wikipedia entry).
 5. Get blue plaques on it as well.
 6. Get cheaper audio => perhaps from Amazon Polly or Google TTS or Unreal Speech or play.ht.
 Elevenlabs is the best but very expensive.
+7. Best to keep it to a minute and then add differences in the audio. e.g. Architect, historian, joke.
-7. In the AI summary, link to not the list entry but the placeId.
+8. In the AI summary, link to not the list entry but the placeId.
-8. Make an easier way to get al of the points of interest in a particular location.
+9. Make an easier way to get al of the points of interest in a particular location.
 Using the bounding boxes.
-9. Remove wikiepdia and historical england text and the expand/collapse.
+10. Remove wikiepdia and historical england text and the expand/collapse.
 Instead find a way to show the image as a thumbnail and on click show just the full image.